- Academic Showcase

 If your extenuating circumstances relate to missed in-trimester assessments or attendance, (mid-terms, tutorials etc.), local arrangements may be possible and you should contact the module coordinator as soon as possible and within ten days of the due date of any assessment.

 If you know in advance that you are not going to meet a submission deadline, the Late Submission of Coursework Policy applies.
-You can download and fill out a Late Submission of Coursework Policy Form and submit it to your module coordinator.
 The application should be made prior to the due date, and granting an extension is at the discretion of the Module Coordinator.

-If local accommodations cannot be made or if your circumstances affect end-of-trimester assessments/exams, your application should be submitted as soon as possible and before the final deadline.
+If your circumstances affect end-of-trimester assessments/exams, your application should be submitted as soon as possible and before the final deadline.
 Supporting evidence is required.

 For end-of-trimester examinations, within 5 working days of the end of the University examination period.